pneureuther/shesha/CACAO_Guidelines.md

 ## Anaconda installation

 For an easier maintenance, I recommend the use of anaconda.
-You can also use virtualenv to have a python sandbox but I can't help you.
+You can also use virtualenv to have a python sandbox, but I can't help you.

 ```bash
 cd $HOME